 BSD 4.2

-This version took two years to implement and included significant improvements.
+This version took two years to implement.
+It included significant improvements.
+Before the official release, three intermediate versions were launched.

-Three intermediate versions appeared before the official version.
-4.1a contains a modified version of the BBN’s TCP/IP pre-application.
-4.1b included the new Berkeley Fast File System implemented by Marshall Kira McKusick, and 4.1c was an internal release used in the last months of 4.2 development.
+Version 4.1a had a modified version of BBN’s TCP/IP pre-application.
+Then, 4.1b introduced the new Berkeley Fast File System, created by Marshall Kira McKusick.
+Finally, 4.1c was an internal release used during the last months of 4.2 development.

-The official distribution was released in August 1983.
-Bill Joy became the first distributor after leaving and installing Sun Microsystems.
-Mike Karels and Marshall Kira MacKusick have since taken over the project.
+The official distribution came out in August 1983.
+Bill Joy became the first distributor after joining Sun Microsystems.
+Since then, Mike Karels and Marshall Kira McKusick have taken over the project.

 BSD 4.3